London, Tilbury and Southend Railway: Sale

-The Midland Railway persevered and the bill was passed on 7 August 1912 although legally the sale was backdated to 1 January.
+The Midland Railway persevered and the bill was passed as the Midland Railway (London, Tilbury and Southend Railway Purchase) Act 1912 (2 & 3 Geo.
+5. c. c) on 7 August 1912 although legally the sale was backdated to 1 January.
 The Midland took over the LT&S on the same day.

 When the Midland took over some of the senior staff left as they were offered lower status posts.
 Stride, who had been central in the last 37 years to the operation of the railway had no obvious successor and took retirement aged 69.

 After the sale

 The Midland Railway continued operation until World War I broke out when management transferred to the National Railway Executive.
 The war finished in 1918 and the Midland continued operation until 1 January 1923.
 Operation was then taken over by the London Midland & Scottish Railway who continued in operation until 1939 when the National Railway Executive once again took over management of the line during World War II.
 In 1945 the line was returned to the LMS but from 1 January 1948 the line was nationalised and the part from Fenchurch Street to Gas Factory Junction became part of the Eastern Region whilst the rest of the network was part of the London Midland region.
 This geographical anomaly did not last long and the whole line transferred to the Eastern Region on 20 February 1949.

 In 2021 the network is largely intact the only closures being Tilbury Riverside station and the lines that led to it.